drewm27/speakerrankings/information-applying-to-all-speakers.md

 ### Disabling Audio Tones

-Newer speakers from Soundcore, JBL, Ultimate Ears, and Minirig can disable their startup, pairing and shutdown sounds by changing a setting in their app.
+Newer speakers from Soundcore, Tribit, JBL, Ultimate Ears, and Minirig can disable their startup, pairing and shutdown sounds by changing a setting in their app.

 ### Changing Tracks